Lydia Ko: LPGA Tour career summary

 Notes: 1) Ko turned professional on 23 October 2013, but was not a member of the LPGA Tour.
 Money earned in 2013 was not considered official by the LPGA Tour.
 2) She made the cut in her first 53 LPGA Tour events, with the first 16 being as an amateur.
 After missing the cut at the 2015 KPMG Women's PGA Championship held 11–14 June, Ko made the next 40 consecutive tour event cuts until she missed her second LPGA cut at the 2017 Kia Classic held 23–26 March.

 World ranking

-Position in Women's World Golf Rankings (Rolex Rankings) at the end of each calendar year.
+Position in Women's World Golf Rankings at the end of each calendar year.